ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-3/section-5/0-io.md

 ---
-title: 'Section 4: IO Functor and Monad'
+title: IO Functor and Monad
 description: >-
   IO is a container for treating effectful computations as values.
 It delays side effects until execution, helping to maintain pure functional programming.